rvajustin/c-sharp-9/README.md

 // and here's the syntax for an inherited type public record Tractor(string Make, string Model, int Year, string Attachment) : Vehicle(Make, Model, Year);
 ```
+ *Oh, and that new property accessor is called the init-only setter accessor; writes are restricted to initialization only.
+See more in [other details](#other-details).*

 ### The compiler synthesizes code to manage equality checking
-If two instances of the same record type with the same property values are evaluated as being equals.
-Beware of quirks with inheritance -- if two records are compared but don't have the same properties, then they will not evaluate as being equivalent!
+If two instances of the same record type with the same property values are compared, they will be assessed as equals.
+Beware of quirks with inheritance -- if two records are compared but don't have the same properties, then they will **not** evaluate as being equivalent!
 ```csharp
 // given some record type
 public record Vehicle(string Make, string Model, int Year);